Michele WilliamsAssistant Professor of Management and Entrepreneurship | University of Iowa

-Michele is currently researching new ventures including business incubators focusing on early stage startups and incubators focusing on women-owned businesses.
-Her work has been published in the Academy of Management Review, Organization Science, Journal of Business Venturing, Journal of Organizational Behavior, Leadership Quarterly and other outlets.
-She is on the editorial board of Organization Science and an Associate Editor for The Journal of Trust Research.
+Her work has been published in the Academy of Management Review, Organization Science, Journal of Business Venturing, Journal of Organizational Behavior and Leadership Quarterly as well as numerous Academy of Management Proceedings and book chapters.
+She is on the editorial boards of Organization Science and the Journal of Business Venturing and an Associate Editor for the Journal of Trust Research.